moodlehq/mdlrelease/README.md

 Where 2 is the release candidate version.

-Note that we might want to release stable branches together with a master RC, if that is the case we use the following command instead:
+Note that we might want to release stable branches together with a main RC, if that is the case we use the following command instead:

     ./prerelease.sh --type weekly
-    # Overwrite weekly master branch with a master RC.
+    # Overwrite weekly main branch with a main RC.
     ./prerelease.sh --type rc 2

 By default this script prepares the branches and gives you the commands to push.
 It doesn't actually push up to the integration server.